dhanushuUzumaki/100-days-of-code/log.md

 **Thoughts**: In chrome mobile view input and textarea are styled but when I open it in my mobile it is not.
 Should look into it.

 **Link To Work**: [Recipe Box](https://github.com/dhanushuUzumaki/recipe-box)

+### Day 32: Feb-03-18 Saturday
+**Today's Progress**: Was working on the css thing from yesterday.
+Read some new cool stuff and tried them but I wasn't able to find the cause.

+**Thoughts**: There are a lot of things in html and css itself that can be done to improve page load time and here I was thinking it's mainly related to JS alone.
+Leason Learned :)